MianHtan/DL-Sat-StereoMatching/README.md

 ### Inference
 You can test a single pair of stereo image using the notebook `demo.ipynb`<br />
 Or use the `validation.py` to test the hold test set

+# Others
+- If you found any bugs or have any questions, please open an issue to discuss with me.
+- If this project helped you, please give a star to this repo.
+Thanks!